Our Power Mix

 EBCE is developing local sources of renewable energy.
 This will not only help create local jobs, but help us build a more sustainable future for our communities.
 You can learn more about that on our Power Projects page.

-EBCE offers customers a choice of three services.
+EBCE offers customers a choice of two services.
 Each electricity service has a different percentage of carbon-free and renewable energy, with slightly different prices.
+Some cities have taken the bold action of transitioning customers in their jurisdiction onto 100% renewable energy service (Renewable 100) immediately.
+To see where your jurisdiction stands, learn more about the transition to 100% renewable energy.

 Our basic plan, which costs less than PG&E